Holiday Hours – CLOSED

 Huron Historic Gaol: Resources for Teachers and Students

-The Huron Historic Gaol is a national historic site and Huron County’s first municipal building.
+The Huron Historic Gaol (jail) is a national historic site and Huron County’s first municipal building.
 Between 1841 and 1972, it not only served as a correctional facility, but as the site of Huron’s first County Council meeting, its first courthouse, and as an inadequate refuge for those facing hardships that included poor health, homelessness, and mental health struggles.

 The history of the gaol intersects with subjects ranging from history and social studies to civics and law.
 There are onsite programs and resources for every learner, from elementary school to post-secondary students.
 Educators and students can access these locally available resources to prompt in-depth discussions or create essays on capital punishment, government structures, social safety nets, legal history, social justice, and much more.